-This document reflects the version as approved by the National

-Telecommunications and Information Association (NTIA).
-For more information about how the Initial Proposal, as well as other documents under the BEAD program align with closing the digital divide, we recommend reviewing the resources at https://www.dhcd.virginia.gov/bead
+This document reflects the version as re-submitted to the National Telecommunications and Information Association (NTIA) for consideration after the public comment period and feedback from NTIA's initial curing edits was considered and incorporated.
+This document does not reflect the final version, which may include additional edits as requested by NTIA to be in compliance with the BEAD Program.
+For more information about how the Initial Proposal, as well as other documents under the BEAD program align with closing the digital divide, we recommend reviewing the resources at Virginia Telecommunication Initiative (VATI) | DHCD